Faster Ray Tracing through Hierarchy Cut Code: Results

 \subsection{Performance in Limited Viewport}

-The experiment of shadow ray acceleration proves that the distribution of ray will affect the acceleration effect of hierarchy cut code.
-Limited viewport, which means only a small part of scene is on the screen, will also affect the ray distribution.
-The ray will hit the same small area in the scene, and then reflect into the whole area.
-Figure \ref{Fig_LV} shows the rendering images with limited viewport.
-The performance of the our method will not be greatly affected from this perspective.
-Hierarchy cut code achieves a competitive speedup ratio in such limited viewport (1.81 in Breakfast, 1.42 in Sall de Bain, 1.49 in Livingroom, 1.49 in Sibenik).
-This result proves that the hierarchy cut code has sufficient robustness to cope with the impact of limited viewport.
-The performance of other methods in limited viewport is placed in the appendix.
+The experiment on shadow ray acceleration demonstrates that the distribution of rays can impact the effectiveness of the hierarchy cut code.
+Additionally, a limited viewport, where only a small portion of the scene is visible on the screen, can also affect the ray distribution.
+In such cases, rays tend to hit the same small area in the scene and then scatter into the larger scene.
+Figure \ref{Fig_LV} illustrates rendered images with a limited viewport, and Table \ref{tab_limited_viewport} provides an overview of the performance in these limited viewport scenarios.
+By comparing Table \ref{tab_limited_viewport} with Table \ref{tab_Results_Overview}, we can conclude that our method exhibits sufficient robustness to handle the impact of limited viewports effectively.

+In the Salle de Bain, Living room, and Sibenik scenes, our method performs well but does not outperform the TwoPoint method.
+The reason for this result is similar to what we explained in the shadow ray acceleration part.
+In the case of secondary rays, the limited viewport causes them to have similar origins but different endpoints.
+Therefore, encoding the ray's direction or endpoint can be more effective in such scenarios.